hkaryakose/INSC590/README.md

-# INSC590-OSF Project - Group 1
+# INSC590-OSF Project: Group 1
 Reproducible README:
 This README.md file was generated on 2020-04-15
 ## DOI: